ronnieholm/Bugfree.NemLogIn/README.md

 with an employee NemID may be granted access by a company administrator to upload new metadata.

-Starting from the demo SP's metadata, here're the parts that require substitution to work with a new SP:
+Starting from the demo SP's metadata, here's the parts that require substitution to work with a new SP:

   1. Inside the EntityDescriptor element, update the entityID attribute to match